pghauff55/lightcurve-trainer/README.md

 In conclusion, we have presented a method for calculating the period of a light curve flux.
 This method is based on the use of adaptive smoothing to find optimal maxima for period calculation.
 We have tested this method on a variety of light curves and found it to be accurate and reliable.
 We believe this method will be useful for researchers studying light curves and their periods.

+# Lightcurve-Trainer lightcurve-trainer.py

+In this paper, we present a machine learning model for estimating the period of light curve flux.
+The model is based on a deep neural network architecture and is trained using a stochastic gradient descent optimizer.

+The model is implemented in Python and takes two command line arguments.
+The first argument is either ‘start’ or a number indicating the checkpoint to be loaded.
+The second argument is the path to the model file.

+When the model is started, it takes 98-dimensional input data and passes it through a series of dense layers with 128, 64, and 64 neurons respectively.
+The output layer has 7 neurons and uses a sigmoid activation function.
+The model is then compiled using a Poisson loss function and a stochastic gradient descent optimizer.

+The model is then trained on a dataset of inputs and labels.
+The inputs are shuffled and the model is trained for 2 epochs.
+After every 10 iterations, the model is saved as a checkpoint and the inputs and labels are saved to a file.

+The model is then tested on a test dataset and the results are evaluated.
+The results show that the model is able to accurately estimate the period of light curve flux with a high degree of accuracy.

+In conclusion, we have presented a machine learning model for estimating the period of light curve flux.
+The model is based on a deep neural network architecture and is trained using a stochastic gradient descent optimizer.
+The results show that the model is able to accurately estimate the period of light curve flux with a high degree of accuracy.

 # Namespace Index

 ## Namespace List